beansrowning/Modelling/README.md

   * The project is a stochastic SEIR measles model built on the **adaptivetau** library and optimized with a parallel backend through **foreach** and its associated packages.
-  * Visualization was originally done with google visualizations using the R *googleVis* package, but this is now accomplished with *ggplot2*.
+  * Visualizations were originally done with google visualizations using the R *googleVis* package, but this is now accomplished with *ggplot2*.

 ## Dependent Libraries